 And this may sound silly, but we suggest giving your lubricant a test run in the shower on your own a time or two – when the moment arises, you don’t want to be fumbling with an unfamiliar cap!
 Plus you’ll get a good idea of how long your lubricant lasts before being washed away.

-Lubricants must undergo condom compatibility testing to obtain 510k certification, so you can use products with this cert, like Gennev Intimate Moisture, with confidence.
+Lubricants must undergo condom compatibility testing to obtain 510k certification, so you can use products with this cert, like Gennev Comfort, with confidence.
 The general rule is to stay away from oil-based lubricants like petroleum jelly, which can degrade condoms.

 Natural lubricants for female dryness, menopausal or not, are an appealing choice, but be cautious also of “natural” oils like olive oil, avocado, or coconut oil, as those can degrade a condom to the point of tearing during intercourse.